mesosphere/spark-build/docs/user-docs.md

 To set Spark properties with a configuration file, create a `spark-defaults.conf` file and set the environment variable `SPARK_CONF_DIR` to the containing directory.
 [Learn more][15].

+## Running with a Custom Docker Image

+Use the `--docker-image` option to run with a custom Docker image.

+    $ dcos spark run --submit-args=`--class MySampleClass http://external.website/mysparkapp.jar 30` --docker-image=myusername/myimage:v1

 <a name="pysparkshell"></a>
 # Interactive Spark Shell